danielkorzekwa/bayes-scala/doc/localisation_example/localisation_example.md

 The task is to predict the location of a robot given noisy observations of its current position [1](#references).
 In a static localisation setup, it's assumed that robot is not moving while subsequent measurements of a robot location are taken.
 Whereas in a dynamic variant, robot's position is changing over the time.
-There are 4 different solutions to 1D location problem, including Kalman Filter [1](#references), Canonical Gaussian [2,4](#references), Bayes's theorem for Gaussian Variables [3](#references) and Expectation Propagation [3,5](#references).
+There are 4 different solutions presented to 1D location problem, including Kalman Filter [1](#references), Canonical Gaussian [2,4](#references), Bayes's theorem for Gaussian Variables [3](#references) and Expectation Propagation [3,5](#references).

 Static localisation
 -------------------

+Probabilistic graphical model for static robot localisation:

 ![Static localisation 1D](https://raw.github.com/danielkorzekwa/bayes-scala/master/doc/localisation_example/static_localisation_1d.png "Static localisation 1D")

-Figure 1 Probabilistic graphical model for static robot localisation.

 Robot location: